Opetushallitus/tarjonta-indeksoija/README.md

 To run tests every time code is changed:
 * `(use 'midje.repl)` (no need to use `(go)` here)
 * `(autotest)`

-### Tests

-To run tests from command line use commands `lein test` or `lein autotest`

-To run single test from command line use command `lein test kouta-indeksoija-service.elastic-client-test`.

-Tests require that Docker is installed and Docker daemon is up and running.
-It is possible to filter out tests that require Docker by adding filter, ie `lein test :filter -docker` or `lein autotest :filter -docker`.
-These tests include at least those that test SQS integration.

 ### Running the application locally